The import process of an Icelandic horse (and costs).

 The exporter sends the buyer the information on the exact amount of costs for the transport, and the information on the account to pay that to (this information is often sent just at the time when the export happens).

-A few days before the export, the exporter sends a truck to fetch the horse at it’s home and take it to Reykjavik.
+A few days before the export, the exporter sends a truck to fetch the horse at it’s home in Iceland and take it to Reykjavik and then Keflavik international airport.

 The horse is exported in the buyer’s name, so getting the horse delivered at the airport is an easy process.